MyNextID/idt-plus-plus/README.md

-# IDT++ - Extending ID Tokens - Simplifying Issuance of Verifiable Credentials using OpenID Connect

-> [!NOTE]
-> This document is a draft and is subject to changes.
+# IDT++ - an ID Token profile with support for cryptographic binding, selective disclosure, and Web PKI

+- Status: draft
+- Version: 2024-12-05
+- Previous version: N/A
+- Proposed: 2024-09-01

 ## Introduction

 ID Tokens (IDTs), defined as JSON Web Tokens (JWTs) containing claims about authentication events, are widely adopted through the OpenID Connect (OIDC) infrastructure.
-IDTs have many good properties, such as built-in selective disclosure, option for repudiation and non-repudiation and they don't require revocation.
-However, since IDTs are typically restricted to a specific audience and have short lifetimes, they are not well-suited for sharing with third parties, such as through digital wallets.
+IDTs carry many important properties, such as built-in selective disclosure, option for repudiation and non-repudiation and they don't require revocation.
+However, since IDTs are typically audience-restricted and have short lifetimes, they are not well-suited for sharing with third parties, such as through digital wallets.

-Verifiable credentials (VCs) are modelled as long-lived tokens that can be shared with third partied through digital wallets - similar to digitally signed documents, but with an ability to cryptographically prove ownership, selectively disclose information, and verify the identity and accreditations of an issuer.
-Examples of VCs are driver's licence, diploma, student ID, and other credentials.
+Verifiable credentials (VCs) are typically modelled as long-lived tokens that can be shared with third partied through digital wallets - similar to digitally signed documents, but with an ability to cryptographically prove ownership, selectively disclose information, and verify the identity and accreditations of an issuer.
+Examples of VCs are mobile driver's licence, digital diploma, digital student ID, and other credentials.

-We are introducing ID Token++ (IDT++), an extended IDT profile designed to be issued through OIDC Authorization Servers and having support for cryptographic binding of IDTs to digital wallets, selective disclosure, and identification of issuers using WebPKI.
+We are introducing an IDT profile: ID Token++ (IDT++), a profile designed for IDT so that they can be issued through OIDC Authorization Servers and having support for cryptographic binding to digital wallets, selective disclosure, and identification of issuers using WebPKI.
 With the IDT++ profile we can start issuing Verifiable Credentials using the existing OIDC infrastructure.
 Learn how IDT++ simplifies the issuance process building on technologies like Asynchronous Remote Key Generation (ARKG), SD-Cha-Cha, and WebPKI.

 ## Overview

-IDT++, in abstract, fits into the OpenID Connect (OIDC) protocol flow as depicted in the diagram below.
+IDT++ fits into the OpenID Connect (OIDC) protocol flow as depicted in the diagram below.
 Steps (1)-(5) are the [abstract OIDC protocol steps](https://openid.net/specs/openid-connect-core-1_0.html#Overview) and steps [a-d] are the additional steps that extend the OIDC flow.

 ```mermaid
 sequenceDiagram